 $40 (+applicable fees)buy tickets

-PRINTS IN CLAY: BEYOND THE BIG HOUSE TOUR – RESCHEDULED, NEW DATE TO BE ANNOUNCED.
+PRINTS IN CLAY: BEYOND THE BIG HOUSE TOUR – RESCHEDULED, NOVEMBER 17, 1PM-4PM.

 PRINTS IN CLAY: STILL, WE RISE!
-CONCERT – RESCHEDULED, NEW DATE TO BE ANNOUNCED.
+CONCERT – RESCHEDULED, JANUARY 13 AT 5PM.

 TICKETS ISSUED FOR EACH EVENT WILL BE HONORED FOR THE RESCHEDULED DATE.

 TO REQUEST A REFUND OR TO DONATE YOUR TICKET COSTS AS A TAX DEDUCTIBLE GIFT.

 Step inside the back buildings and former work lots of Charleston’s private houses during the second annual Beyond the Big House Tour, Sept.
 15, 2018, presented by The Slave Dwelling Project, the Charleston Gaillard Center and Historic Charleston Foundation (HCF).
 Kitchens, carriage houses, slave dwellings and even churches where the enslaved worshiped have survived to tell the stories of African Americans in early Charleston, their lives and immense contributions to the fabric of our city.